« Space Debris Viewed in Google Earth | Main | Links: Science Uses, Compass, GM vs VE, Healthy Planet, and more »

-Google apparently thought the 3D buildings in Flight Simulator mode would slow down performance for many computers.
-So, with the new Google Earth 4.3 beta (version 4.3.7191.6508) they automatically disable the 3D buildings layer when you turn on the Flight Simulator.
-As a pilot, and flight simulator fan, I really don't like this - and have sent multiple messages requesting Google re-enable the feature before 4.3 is finalized.
-Note: download Google Earth 4.3 if you haven't already.
+Google apparently thought the 3D buildings in Flight Simulator mode would slow down performance for some computers.
+So, starting with Google Earth 4.3 they automatically disable the 3D buildings layer when you turn on the Flight Simulator.
+As a pilot, and flight simulator fan, I really don’t like this – and have sent requests to Google to re-enable the feature.
+Note: download the latest Google Earth if you haven’t already.

 -